Shantaram Naik

-Shantaram Laxman Naik (12 April 1946 – 9 June 2018) was an Indian politician from Indian National Congress party and a former Member of the Parliament of India representing Goa in the Rajya Sabha.
+Shantaram Laxman Naik (12 April 1946 – 9 June 2018) was an Indian lawyer and politician from Indian National Congress party and a former Member of the Parliament of India representing Goa in the Rajya Sabha.
 He was the President of the Goa Pradesh Congress Committee and the whip of the Indian National Congress in the Rajya Sabha.

-Early life and personal background
+Early and personal life

 Shantaram Naik was born on 12 April 1946 to Laxman and Sita Naik in Cuncolim village in then Portuguese India.
 He was initiated into politics as a student during the 1967 Assembly elections when he started putting up election campaign posters of the Indian National Congress in public places.
 He pursued a B.A. degree from the Parvatibai Chowgule College (then affiliated to the University of Mumbai and obtained a LL.B. degree from the Siddharth College of Law in Mumbai.
 Naik's participation in active politics started in 1972 and he started his law practice the same year.
 He was an agriculturist and lawyer by profession.
 He has served as a Special Public Prosecutor.
 Naik has also been the General Secretary of the Goa, Daman and Diu Pradesh Congress Committee.

 He has served as a member of the Town and Country Planning Board, Goa; Committee on Personal Laws, Goa; Tenancy Committee, Goa and the State Khadi Board, Goa.
 He was elected the President of the South Goa Advocates' Association and the Vice President of the Goa, Daman and Diu Advocates' Association.

 He married Beena Naik (née Nikam) on 11 May 1984.
 Beena is the sister of eminent public prosecutor Ujjwal Nikam.
 Shantaram and Beena have a son named Archit.